threefoldfoundation/info_threefold/src/farming/certified_farming.md

 - Other Farmers verify the authenticity of your farm.
 - Through an affiliation model, you can get authenticated by onboarding other farmers.
 - This system creates a chain of trust.
-- The more your farm is said to be authentic, the more points you get.
+- The more your farm is said to be authentic, the more points you get, the higher your reputation.
-- The more authenticity you have, the faster you unlock from staking.

 3. Connectivity (Location)